 A dolly is smaller and can be partially stored under the back of the coach when camping.
 Our tow dolly weighed 600 pounds so moving it on flat surfaces was fine, but it was challenging to drag it manually up or down any slope.
 Getting our car on and off of the dolly took much longer than setting up our dinghy.
 Additionally, a dolly setup must be done right at the campsite, which means we were blocking the interior campground thoroughfares.

-Additionally, a car or truck on a trailer or dolly must be secured with chains or straps and those tie-downs need to be checked for tightness after traveling for a few miles.
+Additionally, a car or truck on a trailer or dolly must be secured with chains or straps.
+Those tie-downs need to be checked for tightness after traveling for a few miles.
 We learned the hard way that tie-down straps loosen up after the car settles during the first few miles of driving.

-When towing either a trailer or tow dolly, the turning circumference of your entire rig is much wider and that can be difficult to manage in parking lots, gas stations, and campgrounds.
-Remember, you can’t back up your motorhome if it’s towing a tow dolly, just like you can’t back up a motorhome towing a dinghy, so you need to plan your exit before you get stuck in a place from which there’s no way out but to back up.
+When towing either a trailer or tow dolly, the turning circumference of your entire rig is much wider.
+That can be difficult to manage in parking lots, gas stations, and campgrounds.
+Remember, you can’t back up your motorhome if it’s towing a tow dolly.
+Just like you can’t back up a motorhome towing a dinghy, you need to plan your exit.
+Don’t get stuck in a place from which there’s no way out but to back up.

 Our personal experience with RV towing

 Over the past 20 years, we have towed five different dinghies and a van on a tow dolly.
-I much prefer dinghy towing, but this is a hotly debated issue and some people feel that the dolly or trailer is the only way to bring a second vehicle on a camping trip.
+I much prefer dinghy towing, but this is a hotly debated issue.
+Some people feel that the dolly or trailer is the only way to bring a second vehicle on a camping trip.

 Additionally, there are a small number of campers (typically full-timers) who opt to bring their second vehicle by having a second driver following the coach in the other vehicle.
-I personally would not like this option because I think half the fun is “getting there” and I want to enjoy that experience with my traveling partner.
+I personally would not like this option.
+I think half the fun is “getting there.”
+And I want to enjoy that experience with my traveling partner.

 But everyone has their own likes, dislikes, and personal needs.
 For example, Youtubers Mountain Modern Life share why they don’t tow a vehicle behind their RV in this video:

-My only reason for writing this is not to make a case for any particular methodology, but just to warn anyone who is preparing to buy a toad to do their due diligence, and make sure the vehicle they want to buy will meet their needs to be towed flat.
+My only reason for writing this is not to make a case for any particular methodology.
+I just want to warn anyone who is preparing to buy a toad to do their due diligence.
+Always make sure the vehicle you want to buy will meet your flat towing needs.